eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

     ros2 param set /node2_change_mutable_qos pub2_ownership_strength 50

-With that execution, the ownership strength of the Publisher 2 has changed to become bigger than that of the Publisher 1.
+With that execution, the ownership strength of the Publisher 2 has changed to become larger than that of the Publisher 1.
-You now should be watching the Subscriber receiving the messages from the Publisher 2 and not from the Publisher 1.
+**Now the Subscriber should be receiving the messages from the Publisher 2 and not from the Publisher 1**.

 .. raw:: html